 For example we have found this list of 25 exercises and indoor you can do with children: see here.

-This page sets out key FAQS to inform the public and let you know what you can and can't do to help you prepare for the changes the government have outlined: https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-what-you-can-and-cant-do
+This page sets out key FAQS to inform the public and let you know what you can and can't do: https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-what-you-can-and-cant-do

 For government guidance on accessing green spaces safely during lockdown please see here.